mindsdb/mindsdb/docs/examples/basic/README.md

 * 'number_of_bathrooms':1
 * 'sqft': 1190

-So long the columns that you pass in the when statement exist in the data taht we learnt from (see columns in [home_rentals.csv](home_rentals.csv))
+So long the columns that you pass in the when statement exist in the data it learnt from it will work (see columns in [home_rentals.csv](home_rentals.csv))